minkaotic/front-end-notes/notes/React-Notes.md

 Using `setState()` ensures that the component is re-rendered on state changes.

 > :zap: Be aware that `this.props` and `this.state` may be updated asynchronously, so relying on their values for calculating the next state, as in the above example, isn't best practice and can lead to race conditions.
-[See docs](https://reactjs.org/docs/state-and-lifecycle.html#state-updates-may-be-asynchronous) for more detail, but in short, `setState()` alternatively accepts a callback function that produces state based on the previous state in a more reliable way:
+[See docs](https://reactjs.org/docs/state-and-lifecycle.html#state-updates-may-be-asynchronous) for more detail, but in short, the above usage of `setState()` should be reserved for setting state that isn't dependent on previous state, and where previous state is involved, use an alternative signature of `setState()` instead, which accepts a callback function that produces state based on the previous state in a more reliable way:

 ```js
 this.setState( prevState => ({